 - Time Since Decision node

 The Time Since Decision node checks the user’s creation date against a specified amount of time.
 This is used when you want to have a time-based reminder for users to check an attribute.
-Once the specified amount of time has elapsed, the node will evaluate to
+Once the specified amount of time has elapsed, the node evaluates to

-Truethe next time the node is triggered (such as by the user logging in and going through a progressive profile tree).
+Truethe next time the node is triggered, for example, by the user logging in and going through a progressive profile journey.